hapax/hapax.github.io/assets/chuzenji.md

 lakeside with jetties, tumbledown hotels, souvenir stores, high-walled embassies, mom-and-pop kitchens, and oversized emporia, all in various states of closure and disrepair.
-It is a tourist town washed up like fantastic flotsam on the shore, presumably a residue of the 80s boom which freed up liquidity for domestic travel, and came crashing down when the asset price bubble burst in the 90s.
+It is a tourist town washed up on the shore, fantastic flotsam from the 80s boom which freed up liquidity for domestic travel, and came crashing down when the asset price bubble burst in the 90s.
 More than the mere passage of time, its crumbling facades chart the rise and fall of the Nikkei.